How to Get a Swiss Driving Licence for Foreigners

 • If you are driving professionally, you might need a criminal records statement, depending on the canton.

-• Confirmation of examination date from your home country driving licence authority.
-This is required if it's not included in your original licence.
+• Confirmation of examination date from your home country driving license authority.
+This is required if it's not included in your original license.

 Note: Different cantons in Switzerland might have unique requirements besides those listed above.
 Confirm from the cantonal Road Traffic Office (Strassenverkehrsamt) near you before proceeding.